Infineon/amazon-greengrass-hsi-optiga-tpm/README.md

-# AWS IoT Greengrass Hardware Security Integration: Enable Support for Infineon OPTIGA&trade; TPM SLx 9670
+# AWS IoT Greengrass Hardware Security Integration: Provide hardware-based endpoint device security with Infineon's OPTIGA&trade; TPM SLx 9670

 ## Introduction

-This document contains step-by-step instructions on how to setup the Open Source TPM Software Stack 2.0 (TSS 2.0) in combination with the tpm2-pkcs11 provider and related software on a Raspberry Pi&reg; 3 Linux environment to use the Trusted Platform Module OPTIGA&trade; TPM SLx 9670 TPM2.0 from Infineon Technologies as a Hardware Security Module (HSM) for AWS IoT Grengrass using the PKCS#11 Hardware Security Integration (HSI).
+This document contains step-by-step instructions on how to setup the Open Source TPM Software Stack 2.0 (TSS 2.0) in combination with the tpm2-pkcs11 provider and related software on a Raspberry Pi&reg; 3 Linux environment to use the Trusted Platform Module OPTIGA&trade; TPM SLx 9670 TPM2.0 from Infineon Technologies as a Hardware Security Module (HSM) for AWS IoT Greengrass using the PKCS#11 Hardware Security Integration (HSI).

 The OPTIGA&trade; TPM SLx 9670 TPM2.0 product family with SPI interface consists of 3 different products: